asalber/aprendeconalf/content/en/project/rkteaching/index.md

     sudo apt-get install rkward
     ```

-    It is important to install versión 0.7 or higher.

-3. **Install the packages that rkTeaching depends on**.
+1. **Install the packages that rkTeaching depends on**.
 The rkTeaching package depends on several packages that should be installed first.
 To install this packages you must run RKWard, open the R console and type the following commands:

     ```R
-    install.packages(c("R2HTML","car","e1071","Hmisc","plyr","ggplot2","prob","ez","multcomp", "remotes"))
+    install.packages(c("R2HTML","car","e1071","Hmisc", "ez", "multcomp", "psych", "probs", "tidyverse", "knitr", "kableExtra", "remotes"))
     ```

-4. **Install rkTeaching**.
+1. **Install rkTeaching**.
 To install the rkTeaching package you must type the following commands in the R console:

     ```R
     library(remotes)